FMMGroupVa/materials_paper_fmmpy/README.md

 - Built-in diagnostics and visualization

 ## 📂 Reproducibility
-All instructions to reproduce the results and figures in the paper are included in the file Artifact_description.pdf.
+All instructions to reproduce the results and figures in the paper are included in the file `Artifact_description.pdf`.

 ## 📄 Paper Status